- Types of Eczema

 Itching for a Cure (IFAC) helps build awareness and a greater understanding of eczema and advances research focused on improving patient care.
 For 2017 we are going virtual and walking throughout Eczema Awareness Month this October.

 Join us!
 Step with NEA toward a cure for eczema by becoming a virtual walker, donating or organizing an Itching for a Cure walk in your own community.
 We walk for the 30 million Americans affected by eczema.
 Itching for a Cure gives those who have eczema and those who care for people with eczema the opportunity to take positive action and raise awareness about this disease.
-Funds raised advocacy and advance research for a cure.

 People all over the world can register today to walk as virtual walkers, then raise funds and awareness in their communities.
 Learn more about being a virtual walker in these frequently asked questions.